Online presence management: Search engine optimization

-Internet Advertising
+Internet advertising

-Internet advertising is a form of broadcasting and promotion of products, ideas, or services using the Internet to attract customers.
+Internet advertising is a form of broadcasting and promotion of products, ideas, or services using the internet to attract customers.
 This idea is very similar to that of social media marketing.
 Internet advertising has overtaken other traditional advertising media such as newspapers, magazines, and radio.
 Internet advertising targets users interested in relevant keywords and displays a text or image ad next to search results or within social media.
-While searching for these specific keywords, firms can target their advertisements for specific audiences.
+While searching to these specific keywords, firms can target their advertisements for specific audiences.
 The advertisements will more than likely pop up on social media, but can also show up just on websites that customers would visit.
 This increases the firm's online presence and makes their products or services more visible to potential consumers.

+In today's digital age, internet advertising has become an integral part of marketing strategies for businesses of all sizes.
+With the rise of e-commerce, social media, and search engines, companies have been able to reach a much wider audience than ever before.
+The ability to target specific demographics and interests through online advertising has made it a cost-effective alternative to traditional advertising channels.
+As a result, more and more businesses are turning to internet advertising to promote their products and services.
+With the continued growth of the internet, it is safe to say that this trend is only going to continue.

-Reputation Management
+Reputation management

 Reputation management is a critical part of online presence management.
 A company's reputation is based on consumer trust and is often dependent on information that is found on social networks and the internet.
 Having a good reputation has a significant impact on a company's survival.
 But having no reputation can be as critical as having a bad reputation.
 No reputation means you don't exist in the eyes of a consumer.

 The first steps in developing and managing a company's reputation require the business to define their image, identify a target market and develop a core message.
 Next, the company should plan a detailed media strategy emphasizing issues management, message development and media preparation.
 Once these aspects are defined, the company can build effective communication strategies on how and where to get these messages across.
 These strategies should include how to address and involve the customer in all the firm's activities.
 This will impact reputation because engaged customers can contribute to the long term relationship of a firm by creating and disseminating information.

 Management of a company's online reputation should include maintaining a social platform.
 Four main objectives for creating a positive reputation on a social web platform are building trust, promoting quality, facilitating member matching and sustaining loyalty.
 Ideally, this platform should emphasize a company's culture, industry news and valuable company information.
 Companies should consider what the consumer finds valuable when developing this platform.
 Finding the right combination of information and how to present it will require research into the target markets.